Request a customer deposit on an estimate

 Know what your customers see when they pay the deposit

-- Pay-enabled estimate: Receiving customers can view, approve, and pay the estimate through the counterpart portal.
+- Pay-enabled estimate: The customer receiving the deposit request can view, approve, and pay the estimate through the counterpart portal.

-- Non-pay-enabled estimate: Receiving customers can view the requested deposit amount.
-They can also approve the estimate.
-But, they can’t pay the deposit through the counterpart portal.
+- Non-pay-enabled estimate: The customer receiving the deposit request can view the deposit amount.
+They can also approve the estimate, but they can’t pay the deposit through the counterpart portal.

 View the payment status